Tips for organising your fish and seafood export to Europe

 You could do it by yourself, but letting a reliable forwarding agent arrange transport is easier, more secure and relatively cheap.
 They can also take care of the necessary documents.
 As an exporter, you are responsible for the accurate completion of the documents.
 However, a broker or forwarding agent can check your documents, make sure that they are in order and help you to fix them.

 For fresh fish shipments by air, it is certainly advisable to use a professional forwarding agency to take care of the cargo and the documents.
 Here as well, costs depend on the distance, availability, weight of the goods (it is cheaper to ship a lighter product than a heavier one) and volume.
-Take care use to always direct flights to destinations without extra stops.
+Prioritise getting a direct flight.
 An extra stop increases the risks of damage, higher temperatures and delays.

 In the case of international transport by road, when your country is relatively close to Europe, it is quite easy to find empty trucks.
 International transport companies such as Girteka or Kotra have a wide European network of transporting chilled and frozen goods, but there are hundreds of smaller companies that can offer transport services by full truck load or per pallet.
 A quick search on the internet with key words such as “international transport company fresh frozen foods” in combination with your country will give lots of results.